In partnership with

 Family support and advocacy

-Family support and advocacy includes parent support advisers who work with parents, in the context of schools, to help improve behaviour and attendance, overcome barriers to learning and increase the number of parents involved in their child’s education, both at school and at home.
-Parent partnership officers can help parents make informed decisions about their children’s education and support arrangements.
+Family support and advocacy includes parent support advisers who work with parents and carers, in the context of schools, to help improve behaviour and attendance, overcome barriers to learning and increase the number of parents involved in their child’s education, both at school and at home.
+There are also parent partnership officers, who help parents make informed decisions about their children’s education and support arrangements.
 The service offers advocacy to parents in situations where there is disagreement with the school or local authority about catering for a child’s particular needs.

 Adult and community education